-- Shock Resuscitation (case-based discussion): types of shock, oxygen delivery /consumption, lactic acidosis, fluid resuscitation, vasopressors, inotropes. - On-call Emergencies (virtual simulation): individual medical students will deal with a series of bedside emergencies including neonatal, chest pain, seizure, stroke, transfusion reaction, and arrhythmia. - Critical Appraisal of Literature in the ICU (Students present articles they were assigned Group discussion).
-Understand the level of evidence for common ICU practices and how to use the

-JAMA User's Guides to the Medical Literature.
+- Shock Resuscitation (case-based discussion): types of shock, oxygen delivery /consumption, lactic acidosis, fluid resuscitation, vasopressors, inotropes.
+This session includes a focus on the use of point-of-care ultrasonography in the evaluation of shock. - On-call Emergencies (virtual simulation): individual medical students will deal with a series of bedside emergencies including pediatric and adult sepsis, chest pain, seizure in pregnancy, sudden cardiorespiratory deterioration while receiving mechanical ventilation, ventricular arrhythmia, and life-threatening adverse drug events. - Critical Appraisal of Literature in the ICU (Students present articles they were assigned Group discussion).
+Understand the level of evidence for common ICU practices and how to use the JAMA User's Guides to the Medical Literature.
 [PREPARATORY ASSIGNMENT: Students will work in teams before the session critically appraising and integrating the articles they are assigned to answer specific questions.
-Team assignments, articles, questions and the "User's guides to the medical literature" will be provided to the students prior to the session]

-Personal Resilience in the ICU (Case-based discussion): personal and environmental factors associated with burn-out, complications of burn-out, developing personal resilience.
+Team assignments, articles, questions and the "User's guides to the medical literature" will be provided to the students prior to the session] - Personal Resilience in the ICU (Case-based discussion): personal and environmental factors associated with burnout, complications of burn-out, developing personal resilience.
 [PREPARATORY ASSIGNMENT: Students should complete and score the Maslach burnout inventory (which will be provided by email) and have it with them during the discussion and read the provided article].